Y-CCCC/Y-CCCC.github.io/_pages/about.md

 ## Aug 1, 2019

 I joined the [Long Research Group](https://www.med.upenn.edu/long-lab/) at Perelman School of Medicine of University of Pennsylvania, working with [Prof. Qi Long](https://www.dbei.med.upenn.edu/bio/qi-long-phd).
+Our focus is to build predictive models for early detection of diseases from electronic health records (EHRs).